bryce-klinker/react-native-kata/README.md

 And I have recipe 'Tacos'
 When I open the 'Top Notch Recipes'
 Then I should see two recipes
+And I should see the average rating of each recipe

 ### Display Recipe Detail

 Given I have recipe 'Biscuits and Gravy'
 When I view 'Biscuits and Gravy'
 Then I should see ingredients for 'Biscuits and Gravy'
+And I should see the average rating for the recipe

+## Api Definition

+The recipes should be retrieved using the api definition found [here](./api.json)

 ## Expectations